We’ve just come off the back of Nature Tech Week, with Thursday and Friday dedicated to the Nature Tech Unconference.

 Friday’s workshops were both run by the nature recovery platform Verna Earth.
 After giving a pleasing shout out to Coreo and demonstrating their amazing biodiverstiy data analysis platform Mycelia, the workshop explored current challenges within the Biodiversity Net Gain process from policy, governance, financial, and technology perspectives.
 I joined the technology group alongside Gentian’s Eleanor Thomson, where discussions focused on simplifying the current BNG process, reducing fragmented data silos, and creating more standardised and centralised biodiversity data that could ultimately support more meaningful national-level analysis and decision-making.

 Participants were also given the persona of “Alex”, a site manager, and asked to build a shared understanding of where nature recovery programmes typically break down between commitment and delivery.
-Working through each stage of the process: planning, implementation, monitoring, communication, and reporting, participants from a wide range of disciplines brought their own perspectives and experiences to the table to collaboratively explore solutions to the practical challenges faced at each stage.
+Working through each stage of the process: planning, implementation, monitoring, communication and reporting, participants from a wide range of disciplines brought their own perspectives and experiences to the table to collaboratively explore the practical challenges faced at each stage.

-A strong theme throughout the unconference was that many of the tools needed to support better biodiversity outcomes already exist, but the next challenge is connecting them together in ways that are scalable, practical, and accessible.
+A strong theme throughout the two days was that many of the tools needed to support better biodiversity outcomes already exist, but the next challenge is connecting them together in ways that are scalable, practical, and accessible.
 I left the event feeling excited not only about the future of nature tech, but also about the role Natural Apptitude and Coreo can continue to play in shaping more connected and collaborative approaches to biodiversity recovery, and the role I can play as a product designer working in the space.